 Have you been searching for a stock that might be well-positioned to maintain its earnings-beat streak in its upcoming report?
-It is worth considering T-Mobile (TMUS), which belongs to the Zacks Wireless National industry.
+It is worth considering Lowe's (LOW), which belongs to the Zacks Building Products - Retail industry.

 Price and EPS Surprise

-With this earnings history in mind, recent estimates have been moving higher for T-Mobile.
-In fact, the Zacks Earnings ESP (Expected Surprise Prediction) for the company is positive, which is a great sign of an earnings beat, especially when you combine this metric with its nice Zacks Rank.
+Thanks in part to this history, there has been a favorable change in earnings estimates for Lowe's lately.
+In fact, the Zacks Earnings ESP (Expected Surprise Prediction) for the stock is positive, which is a great indicator of an earnings beat, particularly when combined with its solid Zacks Rank.